deacon-ralph/irc_bot/README.md

 =======
 ![name](WTFPL.jpg)

-    DO WHAT THE FUCK YOU WANT TO, INSHALLAH PUBLIC LICENSE Version 3, September 2021
+    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 3.1, September 2021

+    by Sam Hocevar <sam@hocevar.net>
     Copyright (C) 2021 NOOSCOPE IRC

-    Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.
+    Everyone is permitted to copy and distribute verbatim or modified copies of this license document.

            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION